• Skip to main content

 Choose beets which are not bruised, nor moist, shrivelled or soft to the touch.
 They should feel fairly firm.
 If their greens are attached, these should be fresh and crisp, not wilted or damaged.

-Cook’s tip: To cook beets, select equal size bulbs so they will cook evenly.
+Select equal size beet bulbs so they cook evenly.

 Beets are a non-starchy vegetable which can be eaten raw or cooked.
 Don’t bother peeling them first unless you are using them raw or in a dip.
 After boiling or roasting, the skin slides off very easily.